banner image

 1. Movement That You Enjoy

 Physical activity releases feel-good chemicals like endorphins and reduces muscle tension.
-Choose something that fits your preferences and energy level, whether it’s hiking at a local San Antonio park, lifting weights at the gym, taking a Zumba class, or stretching at home.
+Choose something that fits your preferences and energy level, whether it’s hiking at a local park, lifting weights at the gym, taking a Zumba class, or stretching at home.

 2. Mindful Moments